Blog » Things You Need to Know in Developing HIPAA-Compliant Healthcare Software

 - They also expect that $250 billion of U.S. healthcare spend will be virtualized by the end of 2020.

 We’re not talking about just patient-facing apps, either.
 Digital apps and automation can prevent up to 95% of adverse drug reactions, reduce hospital redundancies, and help hospitals comply with broader governance policies without hyper-granular, ad-hoc strategies.

-Creating spectacular healthcare software that drives innovation and capitalizes on telehealth trends requires besting the heavyweight lion in the cage.
+Creating spectacular healthcare app that drives innovation and capitalizes on telehealth trends requires besting the heavyweight lion in the cage.
 You need to adhere to governance requirements, and that’s not always easy.